-SSL (Secure Socket Layer) this provides security of sensitive details such as client contact details, login details, and credit card information between a web browser and a server.
+An SSL certificate (Secure Socket Layer) this provides security of sensitive details such as client contact details, login details, and credit card information between a web browser and a server.
 Having an SSL enables these details to remain encrypted so they can only be read by the authorized server.
-I always went off the old advise that unless you where handling credit card payments directly from your website then you didn’t need an SSL.
+I always went off the old advice that unless you were handling credit card payments directly from your website then you didn’t need an SSL.
 If you offered PayPal then you didn’t need one as they have their own inbuilt security.

 However, things have changed.